Merge trains

 2. Select:

-The merge request’s merge train status displays under the pipeline widget with a message similar to Added to the merge train.
-There are 2 merge requests waiting to be merged.
+The merge request’s merge train status displays under the pipeline widget with a message similar to This merge request is 2 of 3 in queue.

 Each merge train can run a maximum of twenty pipelines in parallel.
 If you add more than twenty merge requests to the merge train, the extra merge requests are queued, waiting for pipelines to complete.
 There is no limit to the number of queued merge requests waiting to join the merge train.